 Moganshan Arts District (or M50) is a complex of studios and galleries located in an old textile mill beside Suzhou Creek, just west of Shanghai train station.
-Attracted by cheap rents, artists took over the abandoned buildings at 50 Moganshan Lu and used them as studios.
-Then the art galleries moved in, and now the design studios and cafés and more commercial galleries are arriving.
-What makes it fascinating – at the moment – is the way the area is both shabby and sophisticated, jumbling together paint-spattered artists, slick dealers, pretentious fashionistas and baffled locals.
-Most of the smaller galleries double as studios and there’s something for all tastes, so expect to spend at least a morning poking around.
+Attracted by cheap rents, artists took over the abandoned buildings in the 1990s and used them as studios; then the art galleries moved in, and now the design studios, cafés and arty shops are arriving.
+It’s an intriguing mix of shabby and sophisticated, jumbling together paint-spattered artists, pretentious fashionistas and baffled locals.
+Recently a glut of lame commercial galleries have opened, but there are enough good ones left, including those listed here.
 Many of the galleries are closed on Mondays, and there’s a map on the wall to the right of the entrance.
 When you’re arted out, have a coffee at the nearby Bandu café.